shayan10/battleship/README.md

 - Anupam Sai Sistla: Backend development, client-server integration, and project reporting
 - Nathan Trinh: Frontend development, wireframing, and GUI design
 - Rayyan Athar: Frontend implementation, GUI components, and game mechanics

-## Acknowledgements

-- This project was developed as part of the CS-342 course.
-- Special thanks to GitHub Copilot and ChatGPT for assistance in debugging and code generation.
-- Java documentation resources were invaluable in implementing various features.

-[Note: This README is based on the provided project report.
-You may need to adjust or add sections as needed, especially for installation and usage instructions.]